ianrenton/planesailing/README.md

 ### What is it?

 A completely unnecessary military situational awareness display for your home.
-It shows the location of nearby aircraft and ships in real time, using NATO symbology overlaid on a map.
+It shows the location of nearby aircraft, ships, amateur radio stations and radiosondes, in real time, using NATO symbology overlaid on a map.

 This project contains the client, which runs in a web browser.
 For a fully functioning Plane/Sailing system, the [server](https://github.com/ianrenton/planesailing-server) is also required, as are third-party applications such as Dump1090, rtl_ais & Direwolf, and a number of radio receivers.
 You can check out the full build guide for the system [here](https://ianrenton.com/hardware/planesailing/).